HarshRander/Harsh-Rander/README.md

     - Conducting a structure-based computational study on bacterial RNA polymerase to investigate antibiotic resistance mechanisms through mutation analysis, molecular docking, and structural modeling, with ongoing efforts toward molecular dynamics simulations.

+- Summer Project at IIT BHU (Varanasi).
+(May.’26 - July'26) [**Machine Learning Based Prediction Of Androgen Receptor (AR) Toxicity Using Molecular
+Descriptors**]
+  - Under the guidance of Prof. Rajnish Kumar, Department of Pharmaceutical Engineering and Technology, Indian Institute of Technology (BHU), Varanasi
+    - During this internship, I Developed an end-to-end ML-QSAR pipeline using an 842-compound AR antagonist dataset, benchmarking seven molecular fingerprints and six ML classifiers.
+Applied leakage-free feature selection and Optuna-based hyperparameter optimization, achieving 92.3 % accuracy and 0.847 MCC overall, with 0.896 ROC-AUC under scaffold-split validation.
+Performed SHAP analysis for model interpretation and deployed the optimized model as a Flask web application for SMILES-based AR antagonist prediction.

 ## Connect With Me